Beads…and more beads

 Washington DC and One Nice Thing

-Posted by jerry on May 7th, 2007 — Posted in Journal, Travel
+Posted by Jerry on May 7th, 2007 — Posted in Journal, Travel

 Somewhere over the Pacific at around 3.00AM body clock time and unable to sleep I went in search of coffee.
 I had watched two movies and despite the gentle rocking of the plane – like riding over the sand where the waves had left tiny ripples – I found myself with a mug of coffee and a conversation with a businesswoman who was also travelling to the US.